sjohner/learn-inspec/learn-inspec.md

 ```

 InSpec Azure resources are available as resource pack and to use them in your controls, you will need to create an inspec profile which depends on the given Azure resource pack.
-Therefor, extend your profile to be dependant on `inspec-azure` resource pack:
+Therefore, extend your profile to be dependant on `inspec-azure` resource pack:

 ```ruby
 name: azure_profile